shanthakumar21/shanthakumar21/README.md

 <Br>
 <h1>About Me! </h1>

-- 🏫: I'm a Full-Time Masters student persuing Computer Science at Boston University
+- 🏫: I'm a new grad actively searching full time software related roles
-- 🔭: My past experience revolves around research related to Machine Learninig and Computer networking.
+- 🔭: My past experiences are in the domaain of Machine Learning, Full-stack Development, Computer Networking and Software Engineering.
 - 🌱: I’m in the process of gaining skills in the MERN Stack.
-- 🤔: I’m looking for full time opputunities starting Feb 2024😅
+- 🤔: I’m looking for full time opputunities in the United States and I can join ASAP!!!!
 - 💬: Ask me about Backend Development or about formula 1 and Boxing for a ligher convo. 📊📈🤖🧠
 - 😄  Pronouns: He/Him
 - ⚡  Fun fact: I love technology!!!!